-In order to achieve this valuable motto and to grow and improve the quality in the direction of scientific-teaching at the level of the institute, Hewad Institute of Higher Education has established the Quality Improvement Department and the Quality Improvement Committee in 1397, which considered bills, procedures, letters.
-The Ministry of Higher Education has worked to improve the quality and has provided the necessary facilities to design the quality standards of the faculties and continuously monitors their activities.
+In order to achieve this valuable motto and to grow and improve the quality in the direction of scientific-teaching at the level of the institute, Hewad Institute of Higher Education has established the Quality Improvement Department and the Quality Improvement Committee in 1397, which considered bills, procedures and letters.
+The Ministry of Higher Education has worked to improve the quality and has provided the necessary facilities to design quality standards of the faculties and continuously monitors their activities.
 The institute has also set up sub-committees on quality improvement within the faculties, which are actually working to improve the quality at the faculty level.

 Institutionalizing the culture of quality promotion in accordance with the guidelines for quality promotion and national and international accreditation.